IMPORT TARIFFS - LATEST NEWS & UPDATES

 copy-link-to-clipboard Copy URL to Clipboard

 Importing a car, or any other vehicle, to the United States is a heavily regulated and complicated process, making it a difficult task for personal and commercial importers alike.
+We’ll draw on our experience as Licensed Customs Brokers to provide you with all the information you need to make importing vehicles as easy as possible.

-Before you buy a vehicle from overseas, make sure you know all the rules and regulations surrounding U.S. car imports.
+Before you buy a vehicle from overseas, make sure you know all the rules and regulations surrounding US car imports.
 Learn how to navigate vehicle import laws using our guide below.

 • Motor Vehicle Safety Act of 1966